Madhav Vaze

-Madhav Vaze (born 21 October 1939) is a theater artist, director and film actor.
-He has acted and directed mainly in theater and has had a few stints in films.
+Madhav Vaze (21 October 1939 – 7 May 2025) was an Indian actor.
+He acted and directed mainly in theatre and had a few stints in films.

 Early life

-He was born on 21 October 1939.
+Vaze was born on 21 October 1939.
+He lived in Pune in his formative years.

 Career

-He started out his career as a child artist in the critically acclaimed film Shyamchi Aai.
+Vaze started out his career as a child artist in the critically acclaimed film Shyamchi Aai.

 In 2009, Vaze made a guest appearance in the Bollywood film 3 Idiots.
-Director Aamir Khan expressed that he would like to work with Vaze in the theater.
+Director Aamir Khan expressed that he would like to work with Vaze in the theatre.

 In 2013, Vaze directed a production of Hamlet in Marathi, translated by Parshuram Deshpande and featuring Kanak Datye and Neha Mahajan.

-He is a former English lecturer at the Nowrosjee Wadia College in Pune.
+He was also an English lecturer at the Nowrosjee Wadia College in Pune.